oniony/TMSU/README.md

 v0.5.0 (in development)
 ------

-  *Note: This release removes the --untagged option on the 'files' subcommand.
+  *Note: This release changes the behaviour of some of the subcommands.
+Please read the following release notes carefully.*

-  Use the new 'untagged' subcommand instead.*
+  * The --untagged option on the 'files' and 'status' subcommands has been replaced by a new 'untagged' subcommand.
+This approach is more intuitive, simpler and more performant than the previous options.

-  *Note: This release prohibts the inclusion of the exclamation mark (!) character within tag and value names.
-Please use 'tmsu rename' to change the names of any existing tags that include this character.*
+  * The --all option on the 'files', 'tags' and 'values' command has been removed.
+These commands now list the full set of files/tags/values when run without arguments.
+For the 'tags' subcommand this replaces the previous behaviour of listing tags for the files in the working directory: use 'tmsu tags *' for approximately the previous behaviour.

-  * Added 'untagged' subcommand for listing untagged files.
-This replaces the --untagged option on 'files' and 'status' and should be significantly more performant.
+  * The exclamation mark character (!) is no longer permitted within a tag or value name.
+Please rename tags using the 'rename' command.
+Value names will have to be updated using the Sqlite3 tooling.
   * Added --colour option to the 'tags' subcommand to highlight implied tags.
   * 'tag' subcommand will, by default, no longer explicitly apply tags that are already implied (unless the new --explicit option is specified).